ram6ler/dart-trotter/README.md

 items.

-The order of arrangements is based on the the order produced by the  [Steinhaus–Johnson–Trotter algorithm](https://en.wikipedia.org/wiki/Steinhaus%E2%80%93Johnson%E2%80%93Trotter_algorithm) for ordering permutations, which has been generalized to combinations and arrangements that allow for replacement after item selection.
+The order of arrangements is based on the the order produced by the  [Steinhaus–Johnson–Trotter algorithm](https://en.wikipedia.org/wiki/Steinhaus%E2%80%93Johnson%E2%80%93Trotter_algorithm) for ordering permutations, which has been generalized in this library to combinations and arrangements that allow for replacement after item selection.

 The pseudo-list classes available are: